LiaScript/LiaScript/README.md

 ### Text-Inputs

-Similar to text-quizes, use the following syntax to define a text-survey, where the number of underlines defines the presented line numbers:
+Similar to text-quizzes, use the following syntax to define a text-survey, where the number of underlines defines the presented line numbers:

    `[[___ ___ ___ ___]]`

-What is your oppinion on ... :
+What is your opinion on ... :

     [[___ ___ ___ ___]]